gro5-AberUni/RegionGrow/paper/paper.md

 # Statement of Need

-Within the open source software domain, there are very region growing tools available.
+Within the open-source software domain, there are very region growing tools available.
 Within the Semi-Automatic Classification (SAC) QGIS plugin [@Cogendo2021] is a region growing tool to select like pixels.
 However, this is intended to be used within the SAC classification workflow and cannot be used intuitively for other digitising needs.
-In addition there is the ‘Magic Wand’ [@Silvestri2017] plugin which are able to select regions within imagery of similar colour, within a set distance from the point of click and save those to a single vector dataset.
-However if desired features are outside of this set distance they will not be included in the vector dataset and a new vector layer will have to be produced to include these layers.
+In addition there is the ‘Magic Wand’ [@Silvestri2017] plugin which can select regions within imagery of similar colour, within a set distance from the point of click and save those to a single vector dataset.
+However if desired features are outside of this set distance, they will not be included in the vector dataset and a new vector layer will have to be produced to include these layers.

 An independent discrete feature region growing tool is needed for two primary reasons: 1) Where users wish to collect training data for conducting image classifications outside of the SAC plugin tool, for instance, taking advantage of the most current and robust machine learning solutions from within Python libraries like TPOT [@olson2016tpot] or Scikit-Learn [@pedregosa2011scikit].
 2) Where users wish to extract thematic information directly rather than following a classification routine.